mrkurt/sublimate/Readme.md

 Usage
 =====
 You'll need an instance of `Sublimate::Uploader`.
-Initialize with the options you'd use to create a Fog storage instance.
+Just pass it a Fog bucket/directory and call `store_file`

 Example: